 Abuse of Elderly or Disabled Adult in Florida

-Elder abuse is one of the fastest growing crimes in the State of Florida.
-Florida law provides for harsh penalties if an elderly or disabled person is exploited.
-Many of these cases involve allegations by one family member against another family member fighting for control of the elderly or disabled person’s money or assets.
+Elder abuse is one of the fastest-growing crimes in Florida.
+As a result, the authorities have created harsh criminal penalties for exploiting an elderly or disabled person.
+Many cases involve allegations by one family member against another, fighting for control of the elderly or disabled person’s money or assets.

 Because of complex relationships within a family and other issues in these difficult cases, false or exaggerated accusations are common.

-In many of these cases, a person will secure a “Power of Attorney” or have themselves added to the elderly person’s bank accounts in order to take money out of the account when that money is not being used to support the elderly person.
+In many of these cases, a person will secure a “Power of Attorney” or add themselves to the elderly person’s bank accounts to take money that isn’t used to support the elderly person.

-In some of these cases, the elderly person agrees to give money to a caregiver or family member, but unless those intentions are clearly stated or written, allegations of financial exploitation will be aggressively investigated.
+The elderly person might agree to give money to a caregiver or family member.
+Unless those intentions are clearly stated or written, allegations of financial exploitation move quickly.

-Once a criminal allegation is made, it is important to seek out legal advice before making any statements that can later be used against you.
+Once a criminal allegation is made, seek legal advice before making any statements that can later be used against you.
 Even if you are innocent, another person can twist your words and use them against you.

 Attorney for Elder Abuse Exploitation in Tampa, FL

-When financial exploitation is alleged, the allegations are often made by a family member who has an interest in gaining control of the elderly person’s money, bank accounts or other assets.
+When financial exploitation is alleged, the allegations are often made by a family member interested in gaining control of the elderly person’s money, bank accounts, or other assets.

-Once you learn that you are the target of a criminal investigation or DCF investigation, you should not discuss the facts of the case until after you have sought out legal advice from an attorney.
+Once you learn that you are the target of a criminal or DCF investigation into the abuse of an elderly person, you should not discuss the facts of the case with anyone except your attorney.
+Only those communications are protected by attorney-client privilege.

-Anything that you say can and will be used against you in a court of law if you are charged with any crime.
+Anything you say can and will be used against you in court if you are charged with any crime.
 Your statements can also be used against you in a civil lawsuit if your bank accounts or other assets are frozen or seized.
+Many cases involve false or exaggerated allegations.

 Call (813) 250-0500 to discuss your case today.